MileHacker Logo

 • A departure tax of ~DJF 2,500 (USD 14) may apply for international flights.

-• Be THERE two-3 hours before international flights at Djibouti-Ambouli International Airport.
+• Arrive 2-THREE hours prior to international flights at Djibouti-Ambouli International Airport.

-• For ferry departures, arrive 30-60 minutes before scheduled time.
+• For the ferry departures, arrive 30-60 minutes before scheduled time.

 Airport Facilities